Ayush23Dash/Simon-Game/README.md

 # Simon-Game
-Have fun playing the simon game.
+Have fun playing the simon game!!